If musicals are your thing, OK.

 Shoulda stuck to spaghetti

-After Wagon, he did Two Mules for Sister Sara (so-so), The Beguiled (interesting) and Joe Kidd (very good), so it was up hill all the way, reaching the heights of a quality Western.
+After Wagon, he did Two Mules for Sister Sara (pretty poor), The Beguiled (interesting) and Joe Kidd (very good), so it was up hill all the way, reaching the heights of quality Westerns, excellent Josey Wales, through very fine Pale Rider to ultimate greatness in Unforgiven.
 But Wagon was a misstep.

 The other saving grace is the location photography.
 Shot in Big Bear Valley in the San Bernadino National Forest, the picture glows with color and the California gold-camp scenery is splendid.
 The cinematography was by William A Fraker (Monte Walsh, The Professionals and Tombstone).